philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "Your time is limited, so don't waste it living someone else's life." — Steve Jobs
+> "You have within you right now, everything you need to deal with whatever the world can throw at you." — Brian Tracy
-*Updated on 2025-12-11*
+*Updated on 2025-12-12*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).